 Perhaps the single most important and overlooked item of your ski gear are goggles.

-Many skiers and snowboarders have the misconception that they are all basically the same and they simply buy a pair based on style, color or price.
+Many skiers have the misconception that they are all basically the same and they simply buy a pair based on style, color or price.

 Having the best ski goggles will make BIG difference in flat light and snowy conditions.

 To find out which goggles performed best we took 10 different pairs and tried them out in snowy, sunny and flat light conditions to see how they would perform.

 - Smith Optics Scope Goggles